Both Unix and Windows have built in ways to restart services within the environment.

 It depends on how you wish to use and configure DataHub for your purposes.
 DataHub is designed to work on minimal system configurations, but because DataHub is so flexible, it really depends on how you intend to use DataHub.
 It can be set to use regex and is CPU dependent, so if you are using DataHub to scrub large amounts of data or are sending vast amounts of data in your log events, you may require higher CPU capabilities.

 You must create a Token-Based Log first to hold your metrics-stats, that is, if you don’t already have a token-based statistics log already created.
-Click on creating a Token-Based log to see how this is done.
+Click here to see how this is done.
 After creating your token-based log, copy this log’s token.
 Go to your system’s /etc/le/config file and edit the line with ‘metrics-token =’ and paste your token after the ‘=’ sign without any quotes.
 Save the config file.

 Then you must restart the agent by running sudo service logentries restart.
 Now you will see your token based system stats log populated with data from your system.